Kristina01111000/4Einstitute/README.md

 - add sendinblue to set up the contact page -> need business info for it

-- linked in sidebar, removed click here, it looked unprofessional compared to the website, do you want a link to join us in the sidebar?
-- is early alzheimers study a good title for the project page?

-Think of better title/picture for title
+- Think of better title/picture for title
-Set up contact page so it works
+- Set up contact page so it works
-Put resources for everyone onto the resource page (from projects) Look at spacing on sidebar to see if it can be better In form capitalize the academic institution
+- Put resources for everyone onto the resource page (from projects)
+- Look at spacing on sidebar to see if it can be better
+- In form capitalize the academic institution
-For about us copy about dr walsdorf from the other sites Should his part be on the about us page or a separate page, look at other medical sites to see how they handle it, he’s leaning to another page, put like 4 paragraphs about him
+- For about us copy about dr walsdorf from the other sites
+- Should his part be on the about us page or a separate page, look at other medical sites to see how they handle it, he’s leaning to another page, put like 4 paragraphs about him
-Make another page for about him, link to it from the about us page
+- Make another page for about him, link to it from the about us page